ProlificsPanther/Report/README.md

   * pyordr.js
   * cookiedbreport.lib
   * bootstrap_headers.zip
-  * cookie
+  * cookie JDB database

 # cookiedbreport.lib
-This is the library that contains the Panther client screen that has grids loaded on it and pyordr.html attached as the HTML template.
+This is the library that contains the Panther client screen  <ADD NAME HERE> containing grids .
+Pyordr.html  is attached as the HTML template.

 # Pyordr.jpl
-This is the jpl code that we have separated out from the back of the screen of Panther and kept in a separate file keeping a "include" tag in the section where JPL Procedures are defined in Property Window of the screen.
+ This jpl is included in the screen  <ADD NAME HERE>  .
+This screen contains the JPL  that creates the PDF report.

 # Pyordr.html
-This is the HTML template that is attached in the JAM screen so as to generate a user-defined UI for the screen. main.css and pyordr.js are attached to HTML template.
-This has a Generate PDF button which will be visible on the UI and it will generate the Report in PDF format.
+This is the HTML template that is attached in the JAM screen to generate a user-defined UI for the screen.
+Main.css and pyordr.js are attached to HTML template.
+The Generate PDF button which will be visible on the UI and it will generate the Report in PDF format.

 # bootstrap_headers
-This is a zip file, please unzip it and point it into SMPATH of your ini file so that jserver has no issues with checking the contents of this folder.
-This folder contains multiple bootstrap JS and CSS files which are being called in a file called Header.html and Footer.html.
-These two files are being called in pyordr.html which will load the datatables on the browser.
+This is a zip file, please unzip it and  have SMPATH  point to it (via Panther ini file) .
+This folder contains multiple bootstrap javascript and CSS files which are being loaded from  Header.html and Footer.html.
+These two files are being  iloaded in pyordr.html which will load the datatables on the browser.

 # cookie
-This is the database that will help you populate Panther Grids/Datatables.
+This is the JDB database containing  used to  populate Panther Grids/Datatables.

 For further queries: support@prolifics.com